The-Ghost-Network/Ghost-React/README.md

-# Ghost-Astro
+# Ghost-React

-Ghost-Astro is The Astro version of Ghost!
+Ghost-React is The React (a lot of astro too) version of Ghost!

 # Features